ktock/buildg/README.md

 The above command starts an interactive debugger session for debugging the Dockerfile in `/path/to/build/context`.

-For the detailed command refenrece, refer to [Command reference](#command-reference).
+For the detailed command reference, refer to [Command reference](#command-reference).

 ### Exmaple with terminal